 Doctoral programs with approved completion requirements that do not include a doctoral dissertation are exempt from II.

 This policy applies to all students admitted after January 1, 2013.
-Students who matriculated before January 1, 2013 may choose to continue under the policies in effect when they initially matriculated in their graduate program.
+Students who matriculated before January 1, 2013 and have continuously maintained active student status may choose to continue under the policies in effect when they initially matriculated in their graduate program.

 This policy does not apply to the J.D., M.D., Pharm.D., D.V.M., D.D.S, L.L.M degrees.

 This policy establishes uniform standards for the doctoral final oral examination; defines timely submission of copies of the dissertation for University archives, and supports Board of Regents Policy: Openness in Research (PDF) which covers public dissemination of University-sponsored research.